AriFordsham/GHCWiki/proposal/native-cpp.md

   Lack of ability to extend/evolve `-XCPP` as we have no control over system-`cpp`Possible Course of ActionsPlan 0: No change (i.e. keep using relying on system-`cpp`)
   Nothing is gained, but since the issue remains unsolved, we may risk to become pressed for time (and/or cause GHC release delays) if the circumstances change suddenly and force us to act (e.g. if GCC's or Clang's `cpp` change in an incompatible way for GHC).
   Plan 1: Use custom fixed `cpp` implementation bundled with GHCOne candidate would be the C-implemented `tradcpp` (see [ http://www.freshports.org/devel/tradcpp/](http://www.freshports.org/devel/tradcpp/))
+  Clang's `cpp` could be another candidate (as suggested [ here](http://permalink.gmane.org/gmane.comp.lang.haskell.cafe/116403)).
+Needs more investigation
-  Probably not easy to extend/evolve to be more Haskell-syntax-aware Plan 2: Embed Malcom's `cpphs` into GHC**Advantages**`cpphs` has been widely used, hence it's proven code It's already more Haskell-aware than system-`cpp``cpphs` is actively maintained no more `fork(2)/exec(2)`**Disadvantages**`cpphs` is licensed as "LGPLv2 w/ static linking exception" (see below)
+  Probably not as easy to extend/evolve to be more Haskell-syntax-aware Plan 2: Embed Malcom's `cpphs` into GHC**Advantages**`cpphs` has been widely used, hence it's proven code It's already more Haskell-aware than system-`cpp``cpphs` is actively maintained no more `fork(2)/exec(2)`**Disadvantages**`cpphs` is licensed as "LGPLv2 w/ static linking exception" (see below)